-Tony Foundation is a non-profit corporation based in Austin, Texas.
+Tony Foundation is a non-profit corporation based in Central Texas.
 We provide critical financial assistance to families affected by cancer.
 This provides gap funding for families whose primary income earners, in their most productive years, have been diagnosed with cancer and are unable to continue employment.

 To learn more about our strategy for supporting families impacted by cancer, read Our Journey Begins.